-Hyaluronic Acid helps reduce the visibility of fine lines and wrinkles retaining moisture to the skin, creating a plumping effect.
-When the skin is protected and hydrated, increased skin cell production can take place, as the skin isn't busy fighting for hydration.
-This leads to smoother, plumper skin cells.
+Hyaluronic Acid helps reduce the visibility of fine lines and wrinkles while retaining moisture in the skin, creating a plumping effect.
+If the skin's barrier is protected and hydrated, an increase in skin-cell production can occur.
+Since the skin isn't busy fighting for hydration, the skin is allowed to flourish.

-Hyaluronic acid should not be used in a dry climate cause it draws moisture from the air into the skin.
-If you use it and there us no moisture in the air around you, it draws moisture from your skin causing even more dryness.
+In addition, Hyaluronic Acid should not be used in dry climates because it draws moisture from the air and penetrates the skin.
+If you use it and the air around you lacks hydration, it draws moisture from your skin instead, causing even more dryness.

 Milli Femme is a professional MUA, Beauty Advisor, mother of 4, entreprenuer, and an overall creative.